 The external auditors will highlight any material internal control weaknesses that have come to their attention in the course of their statutory audit.
-Any significant non-compliance or failures in internal controls and recommendations for improvement are reported to the AC.
+Any significant non-compliance or failures in internal controls and recommendations for improvement are reported bizSAFE is the nationally recognised capability building programme in Singapore, designed with the support of the Ministry of Manpower to help companies build workplace safety and health capabilities.